bwind/sticky-marshmallow/README.md

 # TODO

-* Implement Cursor that lazily loads MongoDB documents
+✓ Implement Cursor that lazily loads MongoDB documents ✓ Implement delete()
+✓ Return object from save()
-* Implement save() with iterables
+* Implement save() with iterables as nested objects
 * Use `collection` from Repository.Meta
+* Prevent infinite loops